ChaitanyaPramod/chaitanyapramod.github.com/_posts/blog/2012-02-12-first-post.md

 ---
-layout: post
 title:  "First Post"
 date:   2012-02-12 12:30:00 +0530
 permalink: /blog/first-post
-description: Set up Octopress blog
+excerpt: My journey setting up a Jekyll blog
 ---
 Phew, just finished the basic setup of my brand-new blog-site.
 It took almost five hours to get here.
 Working with [Octopress](http://octopress.org) was fun.
 Setting up a blog on commandline is way cooler than doing it the wordpress style.
 Of course, Octopress drew me to itself with its subtitle: